liferay/liferay-docs/developer/frameworks/articles/configuration/07-reading-configurations-component.markdown

+---
+header-id: reading-unscoped-configuration-values-from-a-component
+---

-# Reading Unscoped Configuration Values from a Component [](id=reading-unscoped-configuration-values-from-a-component)
+# Reading Unscoped Configuration Values from a Component

 Follow these steps to read `SYSTEM` scoped or unscoped configuration values from a Component that isn't part of an MVC portlet: